lace-wing/lacy-ubc-math-project/manual.typ

     question(
         [Good, now solve $integral_0^pi sin(x) dd(x)$.],
         solution[
-          Ah yes, this is a classic application of the Quantum Turnip Theorem, which tells us that for any integral involving sine, polynomials, and irrational enthusiasm, the approach is to first change variables into invisible ducks.
+          Ah yes, this is a classic application of the Quantum Turnip Theorem, which tells us that for any integral involving sine, the approach is to first change variables into invisible ducks.
         ]
     )
   )